Last Updated on September 20, 2023 by Karl Thompson

 The Functionalist perspective on the family – detailed class notes covering Murdock’s 4 functions of the family, Talcott Parson’s functional fit theory, and his ‘two irreducible functions of the nuclear family in industrial society’, as well as a reminder about Functionalist ideas on traditional gender roles.

 The Marxist perspective on the family – detailed class notes covering Engel’s theory of the relationship between private property and the emergence of the nuclear family, as well as contemporary Marxist views on the family as a unit of consumption.

 Feminist perspectives on the family – detailed class notes covering liberal, Marxist and radical feminist perspectives on the role of the nuclear family in society.
-In short, liberal feminists have a march of progress view of family life’, the radical feminist view emphasises the ways in which the traditional nuclear family perpetuates patriarchy and focuses on the ‘dark side of family life’ and Marxist Feminists emphasise how the traditional nuclear family performs functions for capitalism, at the expense of women.
+Liberal feminists have a march of progress view of family life’.
+The radical feminist view emphasises the ways in which the traditional nuclear family perpetuates patriarchy and the ‘dark side of family life’.
+Marxist Feminists emphasise how the traditional nuclear family performs functions for capitalism, at the expense of women.